Abductcows/GlorifiedCalculatorCompiler/README.md

-# GlorifiedCalculatorCompiler
+# Glorified Calculator Compiler

 #### just so that i can say gcc.

 Optional project in my Programming Language Design course in university.
 It is on the larger side of solo university projects and its grade can be used to pass the course.

-This compiler compiles programs written in a custom language given below into MIPS assembly code (tested with MARS MIPS compiler).
+This compiler compiles programs written in a simple C-like language into MIPS assembly code (tested with MARS MIPS compiler).
 The compiler was made using Antlr4 (https://www.antlr.org/).

-info on the language (grammar/tokens) can be found at the bottom.
+Info about the language (grammar/tokens) can be found at the bottom.
 Integers are 31-bit signed.
 Floats are in the approximate range (10^-58, 10^57).